 04 of 08

-Anyone who has visited the Sonoran desert won't soon forget the sight of a 40-foot saguaro cactus punctuating the landscape.
+Anyone who has visited the Sonoran desert will not soon forget the sight of a 40-foot saguaro cactus punctuating the landscape.
 These majestic plants may live for two centuries, and it can take up to 40 years for flowering to occur.
 The slow growth rate of this cactus makes it possible to grow one for many years as an indoor houseplant as well.
-Give your saguaro as much light as possible and water sparingly; about once a month.
+Give your saguaro as much light as possible and water sparingly about once a month.

 05 of 08

 This cactus variety is as full of personality as its name suggests.
 Mammillaria hahniana forms small colonies of 10-inch tall spheres, which feature white hairs and spines.
 Healthy plants may feature a halo of pink blooms like a crown atop a head.
 Plant this cactus in sandy potting mix, water it every other week, and in winter, water it monthly.

 If you are looking for a type of cactus similar to this, try the powder puff cactus (Mammillaria bocasana), another small indoor cactus type that grows only a few inches tall.

 - Light: Bright, even light